LCR-ADS-Lab/ASC-Treebank/ASC annotation project/annotation-guidelines.md

 ## ASC tagging steps

-1. The provided data is structured in the [CoNLL-U format](https://universaldependencies.org/format.html), which presents each sentence in a vertical arragement.
+1. The provided data is structured in the <a href="https://universaldependencies.org/format.html" target="_blank">CoNLL-U format</a>, which presents each sentence in a vertical arragement.
 In this format, the columns are presented in the following order:

 ```
     1. ID: Word index.